This post may contain affiliate links. Please read my disclosure and privacy policy.

 chopped cilantro and black beans stirred into salad.

-Serve this quinoa salad recipe chilled.
+Serve this recipe chilled or let it come to room temperature.
 It makes an excellent side dish for chicken fajitas or healthy tacos.
 You can also serve it as a main course with your favorite protein on top, like chicken or shrimp.

-Storage Tip: Leftovers can be stored in an airtight container in the fridge for up to 5 days.
+Leftovers can be stored in an airtight container in the fridge for up to 5 days.
 It’s perfect for a packed lunch idea!
 It can also be made the night before you plan on bringing it to a party.
-Be sure to taste it before serving again, as the flavor can mellow when chilled.
+Be sure to taste it before serving again, as the flavor can mellow when the dish is chilled.

 quinoa salad served in a wooden bowl with cilantro on top.